aselshall/rm/hw/hw3.md

 - The late submission policy in the course syllabus applies.
 If you anticipate any difficulties meeting the deadline, please communicate with the instructor as early as possible.

-Here’s the adjusted table with content-fit columns.
-If the text still doesn’t fit well, you might need to use a scroll bar for better readability.

 ### Homework 3: Rubric

 | **Criteria**                      | **Exemplary (90-100%)**                                                                                                                                      | **Proficient (80-89%)**                                                                                                                                   | **Adequate (70-79%)**                                                                                                                                    | **Needs Improvement (60-69%)**                                                                                                                           | **Incomplete (<60%)**                                                                                                                                   | **Weight** |